Learn what fits for you.

 - Dependent Life coverage provides a $10,000 death benefit on each insured child.
 You pay the full cost of this coverage.

-You must enroll within 31 days of hire or a special enrollment event (e.g. you lose group coverage elsewhere, obtain a new dependent due to marriage or birth, etc.).
-If you do not enroll within 31 days of eligibility and change your mind at a later date, you will have to prove insurability, at your own expense.
+You should enroll within 31 days of hire.
+If you do not enroll within 31 days of your hire date, you will have to prove evidence of insurability, which may require a physical exam at your own expense.

 This brief overview of the State Farm Group Life Plan is not intended to be a complete explanation of plan features.
 For more detailed information and state exceptions, please refer to the online Human Resources Policy Manual for U.S. employees.